d-paape/illusory_power/README.md

 # Illusory Power for Imaginary Interactions

-An interactive Shiny app that demonstrates a subtle but common statistical mistake in experiments with a 2×2 design.
+An interactive Shiny app that demonstrates a common statistical mistake in experiments with a 2×2 design.

 **Live app:** https://dpaape.shinyapps.io/illusory_power/